nesscs/NessVMS_OS/README.md

 <img src="readme_images/cubic06.png" width="70%" >

 ## Add preseed file
 These steps are *critical* that you compelte correctly.
-Add a new preseed file and call it ```nessvms.seed``` Open up the file manager and navigate to home\git\preseed.
-Open the nessvms.seed file and copy and paste the contents back in to cubic in to the new entry you have created.
+Add a new preseed file and call it ```nessvms.seed``` Now open up the file manager and navigate to ```~/git/NxVMS_OS/preseed``` Open the nessvms.seed file and copy and paste the contents back in to cubic in to the new entry you have created.

 <img src="readme_images/cubic07.png" width="70%" >
 <img src="readme_images/cubic08.png" width="70%" >